victorskl/vim/README.md

 # VIM for Programmer

-A customization for VIM editor for a Programmer especially those who code in Python, Haskell, Bash and the like.
+VIM editor customization for a Programmer especially those who code in Python, Haskell, Bash and the like.

 ### How to use